Mr S Moss: Director of Careers email: email@example.com phone: 0208 590 3808

 - Take responsibility for their own actions

-Our careers education and guidance programme will enable you to:
+We believe our careers education and guidance programme will enable students to:

-- Consider issues of equal opportunity in selection processes
+- Consider issues of equal opportunity and stereotypes

-- Consider work experience placements/options that suit your skills, interests and priorities
+- Consider work experience placements/options that suit their own skills, interests and priorities

-- Understand your rights and responsibilities in the workplace and who can help
+- Understand their rights and responsibilities in the workplace and who can help

 - Practice careers research skills

-- Understand the importance of gaining recognized qualifications
+- Understand the importance of gaining recognised qualifications

-- Judge the most appropriate route/s for you after leaving school
+- Judge the most appropriate routes after leaving school

-- Develop your knowledge of finance issues and how this may shape your futures plans
+- Develop knowledge of finance issues and how this may shape your futures plans

 - Apply for courses, training, apprenticeships or work